Basics

 Brentford Families - Clark

-Elizabeth Thormod from Upminster, Essex, noted a link to the Clark family.
-Later Robyn Gross contacted about the Clark family from Isleworth.
-Details of Clark research is included below, split into strands:
+Elizabeth Thormod from Upminster, Essex, noted a link to the Clark family in correspondence dating between 2003 and 2005.
+In 2008 Robyn Gross made contact about the Clark family from Isleworth and in 2017 Marion Dolamore-Bushby wrote to say 'my grandads family come from Brentford, namely the BUTLER, RUTTER, DOWLING and CLARK families'.
+Details of their Clark research is included below, split into strands:

-Isleworth seems to have been a 'hot-bed' for Clarks: in the early 1800s the following couples baptised children at the parish church:
+Isleworth seems to have been a 'hot-bed' for Clarks: in the late 1790s and early 1800s the following couples baptised children at the parish church:

 If anyone has can add any details which will help sort out these families please get in touch.